Barnwell: The 233 players who could win NFL MVP in 2019

 Group III: The established veteran QBs

 There's a group of effective, Pro Bowl-caliber signal-callers between those first two groups.
 We don't usually think about one of them suddenly piecing together a MVP season after six or seven years in the league, but Matt Ryan did just that in 2016.
 He wasn't even an ascending quarterback at the time; both he and the Falcons had seemingly taken a step backward during the final years of the Mike Smith era.
-Ryan had a frustrating first season under Kyle Shanahan, but he averaged 9.3 yards per attempt and was a deserving league MVP in Year 2 with Shanahan.
+Ryan had a frustrating first season under coordinator Kyle Shanahan, but he averaged 9.3 yards per attempt and was a deserving league MVP in Year 2 with Shanahan.

 Was Ryan a better player under Shanahan than he had been under Dirk Koetter or than he would be under Steve Sarkisian?
 Maybe.
 It's more likely that Ryan had a career year because the context surrounding him was ideal.
-The Falcons massively upgraded by signing Alex Mack, and their offensive line stayed healthy for the entirety of the season.
+The Falcons massively upgraded by signing center Alex Mack, and their offensive line stayed healthy for the entirety of the season.
 Julio Jones was healthy, and the Falcons replaced a hobbled Roddy White with Mohamed Sanu and Taylor Gabriel.

-Getting the pieces around a quarterback right allow him to flourish.
-We saw players in this group blossom last season under those terms, as passers like Andrew Luck and Russell Wilson improved their numbers behind the sorts of competent, ambulatory offensive lines they hadn't seen in years.
+Getting the pieces around a quarterback right allows him to flourish.
+We saw players in this group blossom last season under those terms, as passers such as Andrew Luck and Russell Wilson improved their numbers behind the sorts of competent, ambulatory offensive lines they hadn't seen in years.
 Everything could break right around a skilled vet in 2019.

 Candidates (9): Derek Carr, Kirk Cousins, Nick Foles, Andrew Luck, Cam Newton, Philip Rivers, Matt Ryan, Matthew Stafford, Russell Wilson

 My favorite from this group: Cousins (60-1).
-If the Vikings' offensive line is better after signing Josh Kline and drafting Garrett Bradbury, Cousins can add that to the league's best wide receiver pairing and a running game that should be better with Gary Kubiak coming on board as an advisor.
-A great defense should ensure an impressive record if Cousins holds up his end of the bargain, too.
+If the Vikings' offensive line is better after signing Josh Kline and drafting Garrett Bradbury, Cousins can add that to the league's best wide receiver pairing and a running game that should be better with Gary Kubiak coming on board as an adviser.
+A great defense should ensure an impressive record if Cousins holds up his end of the bargain too.
 If the Vikings go 13-3 and Cousins has a great season, he'll be up there.

 My least favorite from this group: Stafford (75-1).
-New Lions offensive coordinator Darrell Bevell just talked about how he wants to build around their running game and imposing their will on opponents.
-Mike Zimmer's said the same thing about his offense, but he isn't the offensive playcaller, and the Lions don't have the defensive talent to play that way.
+New Lions offensive coordinator Darrell Bevell just talked about how he wants to build around the running game and imposing their will on opponents, which might hurt Stafford's stock.
+Vikings coach Mike Zimmer has said the same thing about his offense, but Minnesota's defense is much better than Detroit's.
+The Lions don't have the defensive talent to play that way.

 Group IV: The middling veteran QBs